 The Garnet Mountain lookout, outside of Bozeman in the Gallatin National Forest, gets you access to hiking and biking, and views of the Gallatin River Valley and the Spanish Peaks.
 No promises that your journaling will be the next Desert Solitaire, but the views will be good.

-Fforest Camp: Cardigan, Wales Courtesy of Fforest Camp
+Fforest Camp: Cardigan, Wales

 Fforest is summer camp for grown-ups, complete with campfires and singalongs.
 You can stay in a tent-like geodesic dome or a teepee, or in a traditional stone crofter's cabin.
 They cook all the meals, which are communal, so it might feel a little too campy for some.
 The site is on the River Teifi, and close to the Pembrokeshire Coast National Park, so there's surfing and canoeing and hiking close at hand.

-Deer Isle Hostel: Deer Isle, ME Dennis Carter
+Deer Isle Hostel: Deer Isle, ME

 Deer Isle, the isle, is way up there on the Maine coast.
 Not a lot of people make it that far north, even though the paddling is really good.
 Deer Isle, the hostel, is a 17th-century-style timber frame building, hand-built in 2009 by owners Anneli Sundqvist and Dennis Carter.
 It's a self-sustaining setup: they grow and make everything they need, there's a little farm on the property, everything is solar-powered, and they even hand-milled the lumber for the building.